 Option 2: Critical Analysis Papers.
 Recommended if you are enrolled in more than one 2000 or 3000-level Psychology course.
-See instructions in "Psychology Research Requirement" provided via the course CANVAS Announcements page.
+See detailed instructions in "Psychology Research Requirement" document that will be provided via the course CANVAS Announcements page.

-Fall 2023 Dates and Deadlines
+Fall 2024 Dates and Deadlines

-- The participant pool opens on September 1.

-- Option 2 must be declared by October 21.

-- Option 1 and/or option 2 must be completed by December 5.
+- The participant pool opens on January 8th. - Option 2 must be declared by February 19th. - Option 1 and/or option 2 must be completed by December 5.